Who Is This Credit Card Best For?

 This rewards structure may shut out some borrowers: If you buy less than 50 gallons of gas in a billing period, you won’t earn a single cent back that month.

-If you buy at least 75 gallons worth of gas each month (around $193, based on January 2020 average U.S. gas prices), the Valero card’s rewards program becomes a lot more competitive, offering a few dollars more cash back on gas than a card with a 3% gas bonus.
+If you buy at least 75 gallons worth of gas each month (around $150, assuming gas costs $2 per gallon), the Valero card’s rewards program becomes a lot more competitive, offering quite a bit more cash back on gas than a card with a 3% gas bonus.
 For example, if you charge 90 gallons a month to the Valero card, you’ll earn 8 cents back for every gallon, netting you $86.40 by the end of the year.
-If you used a cash-back card that offered a 3% bonus on gas instead, you’d earn slightly less.
-According to AAA, at the time of publishing, the average U.S. gas station charges $2.57 per gallon.
-If you paid that rate every time you visited a gas station and bought around 90 gallons a month, you’d earn $83.27.
+If you used a cash-back card that offered a 3% bonus on gas (at $2 per gallon) instead, you’d earn only $64.80.

-Valero caps how much you can earn annually at $105.60.
-So if you typically buy more than 110 gallons of gas per month, you may want to supplement with a different card.
+Valero limits the 8 cent rebate to 110 gallons of gas a month, so if you typically buy more than that, you may want to supplement with a different card.

 Collecting rewards on the Valero card is simple: You’ll receive an automatic rebate that’s applied as a statement credit to your monthly bill.